1. Previous: Table of Contents

 Error

-If you try to do this, Kotlin gives you a helpful error message, “Expecting an expression”.
+When we try to do this, Kotlin gives us a helpful error message, “Expecting an expression”.
 If you ever see this error message, it just means you tried to use a statement where Kotlin wanted an expression.

-The distinction between statements and expressions is important as you’re learning Kotlin, and we’ll use those terms often in this book.
+The distinction between statements and expressions is important as you’re learning Kotlin, and we’ll use those terms often throughout this book.

 Types: Different Kinds of Values

 In Kotlin, different variables can hold different kinds of values.
-The kind of value that a variable holds is called its type.
+The kind of value that a variable holds is known as its type.

 var radius = 5.2